paqu-io/home/README.md

 # guidelines
-This repository includes paqu.io's coding guidelines.
+This repository includes paqu.io's 🦙 organizational and coding guidelines.